creationix/howtonode.org/articles/promises.markdown

         // error
     });

-The style was ugly and required more allocations than strictly necessary.
+The style required more allocations than necessary.
-There were political issues because these "promises" did not fulfill all of the contracts that advocates for promises wished they did.
+There were also political issues because these "promises" did not fulfill all of the contracts that advocates for promises insisted they must.
 Between aesthetics, politics, and reductionism, Ryan removed promises in the v0.2 era and settled on the present callback style, leaving promises as an exercise for user-land.